jlperona-teaching/ecs154a-ssii18/syllabus/syllabus.rst

 :Author: Justin Perona

-Credit for the course layout and some of the content is given Jason Lowe-Power of UC Davis.
+Credit for the course layout and some of the content is given to Jason Lowe-Power of UC Davis.
-Credit for a significantly portion of the content is given jointly to Sean Davis and Matthew Farrens of UC Davis.
+Credit for a significant portion of the content is given jointly to Sean Davis and Matthew Farrens of UC Davis.

 Content is licensed under CC BY 4.0.
 See the LICENSE file for more information.